Ethra8/history_beyond_myth/README.md

 # Deployment

 ## Deploy to Github Pages
 - I started coding from **Visual Studio Code**, as I had been using it to code my freelancer website as a teacher of English as a second language.
-My freelance website is [englishgrows.com](https://englishgrows.com) , and I'm the owner of the Google Domain emglishgrows.com, which is linked to my Github account EdnaTMunill, with nickname [Ethra8](https://github.com/Ethra8) .
+My freelance website is [englishgrows.com](https://englishgrows.com) , and I'm the owner of the Google Domain *englishgrows.com*, which is linked to this Github account EdnaTMunill, with nickname [Ethra8](https://github.com/Ethra8) .

 ### Production
 1. Click **Settings** tab: